5 Dental Procedures to Repair Your Cracked or Broken Tooth

 Benefits of Root Canal Therapy

-• Natural tooth preservation: Saves the natural tooth, preventing extraction.
+• Saves the natural tooth, preventing extraction.

-• Essential for teeth with deep cracks.
+• Not suitable for teeth with severe structural damage.

 5. Dental Implants

+Dental implants are a long-term replacement solution for teeth.
+It’s for heavily damaged teeth.
 An implant involves inserting a titanium post into the jawbone.
 It acts as a root for a replacement tooth or crown.

 Benefits of Dental Implants